 Dr. Oetker Stories

-11.11.2024 Sustainability Our World
+11.11.2024 • Sustainability Our World

-Time to rethink: In the future, we aim to produce pizza, cake and dessert without fossil fuels at Dr. Oetker, from ovens to frosting, from filling to storage.
+Time to rethink: In the future, we aim to be able to produce pizza, cake and dessert without fossil fuels at Dr. Oetker, from ovens to frosting, from filling to storage.
 Why?
 Their usage is driving the climate crisis, whose effects we are already experiencing more and more – from heavy rainfall to crop failures.

 The “Fossil Fuel Free” project (3F for short) contributes to our major goal of no longer polluting the climate by 2050, i.e. to act “net zero”.
 This is anchored in our Dr. Oetker Sustainability Charter and publicly stated in our SBTi (Science Based Targets initiative) commitment, with which we committed to science-based climate targets and continuous reporting in accordance with the criteria of the globally recognized network.